devzeeh/june-to-dec-2025-GO-Practice/README.md

 ---

 ### Week 3: Control Flow
-- [ ] Learn if-else statements
+- [x] Day 1: Learn if-else statements
-- [ ] Learn switch statements
+- [ ] Day 2: Learn switch statements
-- [ ] Understand for-loops and loop control (break/continue)
+- [ ] Day 3: Understand for-loops and loop control (break/continue)
-- [ ] Write a program to check if a number is even or odd
+- [x] Day 4: Write a program to check if a number is even or odd
-- [ ] Write a program to print the first 10 Fibonacci numbers
+- [ ] Day 5: Write a program to print the first 10 Fibonacci numbers

 ### Week 3 Side Project:
 Write a number guessing game that gives hints if the guess is too high or low.